Browse By Name

 Example HTML code 2:

-This example illustrates the use of the backgroundPositionY property:
+This example illustrates the use of the backgroundPositionY property in JavaScript:

 <head>